Club: 1. FC Köln | Opening: 2004 | Capacity: 50,000 (8,175 standing)

 Kölner Sportstätten offer guided stadium tours at the RheinEnergieStadion that last 75 to 90 minutes and include a visit to the FC-Museum.

-Tours typically run on a few Thursdays and Saturdays a month.
-Check online for the upcoming dates and bookings.
+Tours typically run on the weekends and Mondays in the afternoon hours.
+Check online for upcoming dates and bookings.

 For more information call +49 (0) 221 716 16 104 or email firstname.lastname@example.org.